 Except for the case of wire transfers, automatic target order placement can be successful only if the source order comes with a payment source saved in the customer wallet.
-If the source order's payment source is not reusable the order copy fails, the target order remains pending, the error log shows an error, and the error count is incremented.
+In the case of both types of subscriptions, if the source order's payment source is not reusable the order copy or recurring order copy fails, the target order remains pending, the error log shows an error, and the error count is incremented.

 Rebuilding the shipments

-Since at the time of the target order placement the availability of some products among stock locations may have changed, shipments are rebuilt and the first available shipping method is used.
-If in the meantime some items went out of stock the order copy fails, the error log shows an error, and the error count is incremented.
+Since at the time of the target order placement the availability of some products among stock locations may have changed, for both types of subscriptions shipments are rebuilt (based on the related order subscription items in case recurring order copies, based on the cloned line items in case of simple order copies) of and the first available shipping method is used.
+If in the meantime some items went out of stock the order copy or recurring order copy fails, the error log shows an error, and the error count is incremented.

 Active order subscriptions can be deactivated (temporarily suspended) or cancelled.
 An optional expiration date can always be defined if needed.

 Subscriptions errors and retry policy